Associate in Arts for Transfer | SC Program: AA-T.1006

 Note: BIOL 10 will meet the general education requirement for a laboratory science if taken with BIOL 10L.

-An introduction to the major concepts of modern biology.
+This course is an introduction to the major concepts of modern biology.
 Topics covered include biochemistry, cell biology, heredity, and nature of genes, evolution, diversity of life, and principles of ecology.
 Emphasis will be placed on those aspects of biology that are rapidly reshaping our culture.
 This course may be offered in a distance education format.
 This course will meet the general education requirement for a laboratory science if taken with BIOL 10L.

 Apply Now